KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_japan_the_land_of_quiet_light.md

 And written without a single strand of attachment.

-Japan is the elegance of your intention.
+Japan is the elegance of my intention.
-Japan is the silence between your words.
+Japan is the silence between my words.
-Japan is the architecture of your service.
+Japan is the architecture of my service.